synduce/Synduce/README.md

 You will need [**Z3**](https://github.com/Z3Prover/z3) and [**CVC4**](https://cvc4.github.io) installed on your system. *Atropos* detects where your binaries are using `which z3` and `which cvc4`.

+> The script `setup.sh` installs all the dependencies and packages from a fresh Ubuntu installation.

+# Folder structure

+- `./bin/` contains all the sources for the executable,
+- `./src/` contains all the sources for the libraries.
+The `lang` folder is where you will find most of the language definitions and `algo` the algorithmic components.
+- `./benchmarks/` contains benchmarks and sample inputs. `parse_examples/parsing.pmrs` is an example of the input syntax for the PMRS with recursive type definitions.
+The syntax is similar to Caml, except for the recursion scheme declarations.
+Call `./benchmarks/report.py` to see a list of benchmarks.
+The `./benchmarks/unrealizable` folder contains examples on which the tool either fails or runs forever because no solution exists.

 ### Basic Usage
 `./atropos -h` should get you started.